 Do I need to pass all my coursework before I can take the certification exam?

 Not necessarily.
 Your final course grade will be based on your performance in several areas.
 There are a possible 372 points to earn towards achieving a passing overall course grade of 75%.
 This means you need to earn a minimum of 279 points to earn an overall passing course grade.
 Points are earned through your Final Project and Presentation, the Certification Exam, Attendance, Homework Assignments and Quizzes.

 How do I take the certification test?

 The online, closed-book certification exam is composed of 100 multiple choice questions, and it is scheduled for the second day of Module 6.
-Successful completion of the exam will contribute to your earning the Certified SHP designation.
+Successful completion of the exam will contribute to your earning the Sustainable Homes Professional accreditation.
 Should you need to retake the exam, your course fee includes one retake of the certification exam.